ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   My Bells have a purpose
   Inscribed on their hearts
   To cheerfully sing
-  And rejoice in all things.
+  and rejoice in all things.

-  Most of the bells no longer swing
-  Yet they are still able to ring
+  Most of the bells no longer swing yet they are still able to ring
   Sounding out with each chime of time in this noble clock tower of mine

   My eighth bell is still able to peal its beautiful tone, beckons home
-  Alas, the inscription is lost to the past, so, for as long as the ringing lasts the purpose of my eighth bell you will find in your heart.
+  Alas, the inscription is lost to the past so, for as long as the ringing lasts the purpose of my eighth bell you will find in your heart.